Fraczdev/CookieCuttr/readme.md

-# Frictionless — Cookie Auto-Skip & Read Time
+# Cookiecuttr

+A web browser extension that silently rejects cookie/consent banners and shows you how long an article will take to read before you commit to it.
-**Category:** Browser extension (Chrome / Manifest V3)
+(Chrome / Manifest V3)

 ## The problem

-Two tiny frictions repeat on almost every website you visit:
+Two tiny problems repeat on almost every website you visit:

 1. **Cookie/consent banners.** Every single site now interrupts you with a popup asking about cookies.
 You click "reject" (or hunt for it under "manage preferences") dozens of times a day, on every device, forever.
 It's the same click, over and over, for zero personal benefit.
 2. **Committing to an article blind.** You click a link with no idea if it's a 2-minute read or a 20-minute one, so you either bail partway through or avoid long pieces you'd have actually wanted to read.